MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/azure-monitor-agent/migration/step-1-plan-your-migration.md

 ---
 # Step 1: Plan your migration

 Before starting the migration, a migration plan should be prepared.
-To facilitate this step, it's important to first create an inventory.
-You need to gather information on the number of subscriptions, the number of workspaces per subscription, the number of legacy solutions enabled in each workspace, and the number of Log Analytics agents (also known as MMA and OMS)  running across your respective subscriptions.
+To facilitate this step, it's important to first create an inventory of the environment.
+Start by gathering information on the number of subscriptions, the number of workspaces per subscription, the number of legacy solutions enabled in each workspace, and the number of Log Analytics agents (also known as MMA and OMS) running across your respective subscriptions.

 ## Understand your environment

-You can use the Azure Monitor Agent Migration Helper workbook to understand your environment and how many agents you must migrate.
+Use the Azure Monitor Agent Migration Helper workbook to understand the environment and how many agents must migrate.
 To access this workbook, follow these steps:

 1. In the [Azure portal][ap], search for and select **Monitor**.
 1. In the **Monitor** menu pane, select **Workbooks**.